Art Dealers From Hell

 * They insist on controlling and micromanaging the careers of their artists even to the point of making creative decisions for them, aka telling them what their art should look like.
 This may even include interfering with successful or longstanding pre-existing business or personal relationships.
 When an gallery owner doesn't allow you to make you own decisions, that's trouble.

-* They are either reluctant or completely refuse to provide or sign any contracts, agreements, itemizations, consignment lists or other documents formalizing any arrangements between themselves and their artists.
+* They are either reluctant or completely refuse to provide or sign any contracts, agreements, itemizations, consignment lists or other documents formalizing any arrangements between them and their artists.

 * Bad art dealers want a cut of everything-- past, present and future-- even transactions taking place within previously established relationships.